 Another growth driver is the changing lifestyle and increasing disposable income of the Chinese middle class.

-- Chinese middle class is not only getting larger with nearly 400 millions of people in 2018 but also starts spending more on interior products as their income and lifestyle evolves drastically.
+Chinese middle class is not only getting larger with nearly 400 million people in 2023 but also starts spending more on interior products as their income and lifestyle evolves drastically.

 The increasing interest in trendy and modern interior design for living and working spaces is further encouraged by the local digital habits of younger, over-connected Chinese generations.

 Taking on this opportunity, KOLs (Key Opinion leaders) who used to focus on fashion now pose in a creative interior setting and with stylish furniture items that further reflect their style and design culture.
-The influence from social media raises people’s knowledge and enhances their need in having a well-designed house.
+The influence of social media raises people’s knowledge and enhances their need to have a well-designed house.

 One example is the famous fashion and lifestyle blogger Savislook, who has shared “how-to” videos of her home decoration on Weibo and YouTube.
 She explains her furniture choices, which mix international brands with more vintage looks, in a casual and friendly tone, while posting pictures of those pieces.